Indonesian staff at Gaza hospital ‘resigned to fate’ as Israelis close in

 “It’s a tragedy.
 The dead bodies – we can’t put them in freezers as they’re not functioning so we decided to dig a pit in the vicinity of the hospital.
 It’s a very inhumane scene.
 The situation is totally out of control.
 Hundreds of bodies are decomposing,” Abu Salmiya told Al Jazeera.

-Atef al-Kahlot, the director of the Indonesian Hospital, said his facility is operating only at between 30-40 percent of capacity and he made an appeal for the world to help.
+Atef al-Kahlot, the director of the Indonesia Hospital, said his facility is operating only at between 30-40 percent of capacity and he made an appeal for the world to help.

 “We call on the honourable people of the world, if any of them are left, to put pressure on the occupation forces to supply the Indonesian Hospital and the rest of the hospitals in the Gaza Strip,” he said.